Which Great Barrier Reef Is Best?

 There is a remarkable diversity of marine creatures that live on the outer Great Barrier Reef systems.

-With over 1400 types of fish, 130 varieties of sharks and rays and over 600 types of hard and soft corals.
+This region is home to 1400 types of fish, 130 varieties of sharks and rays and over 600 types of hard and soft corals.

 Outer Great Barrier Reefs offer fantastic, protected, shallow lagoons appropriate for all levels of diving and snorkelling activities.

-While some outer reefs offer dramatic drop-off vistas, these are usually a short distance away from the main vessel.
+While some outer reefs offer dramatic drop-off vistas, these are usually a short distance from the main vessel.

 All our tours that market themselves as trips to ‘outer Great Barrier Reef locations’ ensure the best locations are visited.